A Multiform Reception of the Shahnama as reflected in the Bâysonghori Preface

 Delving into the heart of the night like a secret thought.

-He reached Khor Firuz’s place and gave the letter to his people.
+He reached the place of Khor Firuz and gave the letter to his people.
 They rewarded him with many gifts and gave the book to him.
 The messenger brought back the book to the Sultan.
 Because of this, Khor Firuz was greatly favored and attained a high rank at the court.

 §28.
 The verses that are quoted in this context of the narrative, describing the feverish efforts of the messenger to reach the region of Fars as soon as possible, serve to reinforce the point of the story here.
 That point, I argue, is that there was once a West Iranian Shahnama in the making, which rivaled an East Iranian Shahnama in the making, as represented by the Book of Kings that had just been sent from the region of Sistan to the court of the Sultan.